Weirton pool team Genesis headed to world championship after incredible run

 But to this team, pool has become a vehicle through which they’ve proven their skill and commitment.

-The 8-ball team Genesis formed in Weirton out of boredom, according to captain Tim Proviance.
+The 8-ball team Genesis formed in Weirton out of boredom, according to captain Tim Purviance.

 They became an official American Pool Players Association team, even though Proviance was the only one who had played in the APA before.